 The revelation of X’s deception has left hundreds of vulnerable CRPS sufferers including myself feeling abused, deceived and stupid for being taken in.
 Many people who sent her photos and videos are wondering where they are and what she (if it even is a she) is doing with them.
 People have shared their most painful, personal experiences with the best of intentions; everyone is bruised and less trusting which is sad for us as individuals and for the CRPS community as a whole.
 It is crucial to recognise that no-one is stupid or gullible for being deceived by X; she devoted huge amounts of time and effort to projecting a fake persona and tricking genuine sufferers into following her.
 That is her fault and hers alone.

 Authorities are involved

-I personally spoke to the police who took the matter very seriously, but without knowing who or even where Susan really is, there’s little they can do.
-If you have any knowledge or information about Susan’s real identity then I beg you to please contact the police wherever you are.
-Susan exploited vulnerable people, obtaining private images and videos and encouraging them to seriously self-harm.
+I personally spoke to the police who took the matter very seriously, but without knowing who or even where X really is, there’s little they can do.
+If you have any knowledge or information about X’s real identity then I beg you to please contact the police wherever you are.
+X exploited vulnerable people, obtaining private images and videos and encouraging them to seriously self-harm.
 Right now, she’s simply deleted her Facebook profile.
 We’re living with the very real threat that she will simply reappear under another pseudonym and slowly restart her campaign.
 It’s a realistic and very scary possibility.

-I’m sickened and shattered by Susan’s actions.
+I’m sickened and shattered by X’s actions.
 They make no sense to me.
 What could anyone possibly gain from causing so much pain and suffering?
-In my next article I will explore what could possibly be the motivation behind Susan’s campaign of deception.
+In my next article I will explore what could possibly be the motivation behind X’s campaign of deception.